HannesRammer/Dartabase/dartabase_migration/README.md

   Scaffolding is the programmers best friend!

-  run scaffolding and enter a table name, column names and their DARTABASE type, and scaffolding will generate most of the standart code needed to get startet developing your app
+  run scaffolding and enter a table name, column names and their DARTABASE type, and scaffolding will generate most of the standard code needed to get started developing your app

   to generate the code we have to

   1. run 'dartabase_migration/bin/scaffolding.dart'

-  2. Select the project we initiallized with dartabase_migration
+  2. Select the project we initialized with dartabase_migration

   let say we want to extend our (simple todo list)[https://github.com/HannesRammer/DartabaseTutorials/blob/master/tutorials/TUT1.md] example with a user